-ENA: Over the period, GHS, with RING support, has used a multi-sectoral approach to improve nutrition at the district level by integrating appropriate nutrition messages (using ENA curricula) into various decentralized departments (Agriculture, Environmental Health, Community Development, and Ghana Education Service) that conduct nutrition sensitive activities.
-A total of 361 non health workers, including School Health Education Programme (SHEP) Teachers, Environmental Health Officers (EHO), Agriculture Extension Agents (AEA), Community Development Officers, Traditional Birth Attendants (TBA)/CHVs and Health workers were trained, respectively, to disseminate nutrition messages at their various levels of programming.
+ENA: Over the period, GHS, with RING support, has used a multi-sectoral approach to improve nutrition at the Municipal level by integrating appropriate nutrition messages (using ENA curricula) into various decentralized departments (Agriculture, Environmental Health, Community Development, and Ghana Education Service) that conduct nutrition sensitive activities.
+A total of 134 non-health workers, including School Health Education Programme (SHEP) Teachers, Environmental Health Officers (EHO), Agriculture Extension Agents (AEA), and Traditional Birth Attendants were trained, respectively, to disseminate nutrition messages at their various levels of programming.
 The training of the non-health workers on the ENA built their skills and competencies to disseminate the key messages during their routine activities.
-Follow-up monitoring reports from the district suggest community members were engaged effectively through those officers' routine outreach and, because of that, some have become community change agents and continuously help to influence behavior positively.
+Follow-up monitoring reports from the Municipal suggest community members were engaged effectively through those officers' routine outreach and, because of that, some have become community change agents and continuously help to influence behavior positively.